Queer Ethnic Studies Graduate Student Scholarship at San Francisco State University

 About the College of Ethnic Studies at San Francisco State University

 San Francisco State University’s College of Ethnic Studies was established in fall 1969 after an extended student strike demanding a curriculum that respected the diverse intellectual traditions and cultural expressions of communities of color and indigenous people throughout the United States.

-For more information on SF State's College of Ethnic Studies, please visit http://ethnicstudies.sfsu.edu/
+For more information on supporting SF State's College of Ethnic Studies and the Queer Ethnic Studies Graduate Student Scholarship, please visit https://ethnicstudies.sfsu.edu/donate

 San Francisco State University at the San Francisco LGBT Pride Parade.